 Food may contain compounds detrimental to the health of the people.
 These might for various reasons have entered the food, e.g., via environmental contaminations of methylmercury in fish, or transferred from food packaging materials such as bisphenol-A in canned products.
 Food may also accumulate harmful compounds such as PAH compounds, furan, acrylamide and acetaldehyde. during production process.
 Typical project procedures in Evira carry out studies on novel, possibly harmful compounds in food.

 Mycotoxins are poisonous compounds generated by particular moulds.
 Typically, Fusarium moulds produce trichothecenes and zearalenone whereas Penicillium and Aspergillus moulds produce ochratoxin A.

-Generally, feed grains and manufactured feeds are being analyzed for mycotoxins.
-Evira together with Customs Laboratory serve as national reference laboratory for mycotoxins.
+Generally, bread grains and grain-based food are being analyzed for mycotoxins.
+In addition, pork kidneys are being analyzed for ochratoxin A and milk for aflatoxin M1.
+Evira serve as national reference laboratory for mycotoxins together with Customs Laboratory.
 Evira also contributes to a number of national and international projects for studying mycotoxins.